matthewroberthenderson/Texter/README.md

 # Texter
-A simple application i'm working on for generating PBR textures with OpenGL.
+A simple application i'm working on for generating procedural PBR textures with OpenGL.
 Uses GLFW amd GLEW libraries.